aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/6-eventbridge/2-maintenance/_index.en.md

 In this section you will consume the enriched events from the default event bus and route to interested targets.

 First, you create two SNS topics.
 The first is for outages of type "Info" and "Warning", which you will route to your email.

 ### Step-by-step instructions ###

 1. Go to SNS - from the AWS Management Console, select **Services** then select **Simple Notification Service** under *Application Integration*. **Make sure your region is correct.**

 2. Select **Topics** on the left side menu, then choose **Create topic**.

 ![CloudWatch log streams](/images/module6-2-sns-1.png)

 3. On the *Create topic* page:
+- For *Type*, choose *Standard*.
 - For *Name*, enter `theme-park-events-outages-alerts-info`.
 - For *Display name*, enter `Topic for info and warning alerts`.
 - Choose **Create topic**.